aaronepv/Final_Project/README.md

  ## Next Steps

- - Collect more data about every single fighter and their hours of train before the combat.
+ - Collect more data about every single fighter and their hours of training before the combat.
  - Get some medical data about the fighter to study how many injuries the fighter comes to the fight.
- - Use all this information to compare a future fight between them and get and individual prediction.
+ - Use all this information to compare a future fight between them and get an individual prediction.